ovikk/react-graphql-typescript/README.md

 This is React Client for Kyyti test assignment.

-To run the client
+## To run the client
-Clone / Download the project
+- Clone / Download the project
-yarn
+- yarn
-yarn start
+- yarn start

-To run the server
+## To run the server
-Clone / Download the project https://github.com/kyyticom/kyyti-test-task-server
+- Clone / Download the project https://github.com/kyyticom/kyyti-test-task-server
-npm install
+- npm install
-node server.js
+- node server.js
-go to http://localhost:8080/graphiql to test GraphQL Querries and Mutation
+- go to http://localhost:8080/graphiql to test GraphQL Querries and Mutation

-Note if you get the error in clientside:
+Note: if you get the error in clientside:
 Access to fetch at 'http://localhost:8080/graphql' from origin 'http://localhost:3000' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: No 'Access-Control-Allow-Origin' header is present on the requested resource.
 If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.

 solution for the above error: